 As with many in the world of counselling, my interest emerged from needing to deal with my own problems.
 As a counsellor I would like to journey alongside you, to try to understand your world, to help you identify what holds you back, and to discover ways of being that are more in tune with what you need.
+I have a wide range of competencies and experience but specialise in Eating Disorders.

 How I work: